luisacicolini/luisacicolini.github.io/src/pages/about-me.md

 **july 16** passed Goethe Zertifikat B2 - CEFR B2

 **sept.
-16** in Trento to participate in the NASA Challenge, with out project of [mapping of alpine glaciers](http://www.ghiacciaitrentini.altervista.org/)!
+16** in Trento to take part in the NASA Challenge, with our project to [map of alpine glaciers](http://www.ghiacciaitrentini.altervista.org/)!